 Producer prices in Japan jumped 9.1% in May 2022 from a year ago, falling short of expectations for a 9.8% gain but remaining near-record high as the Ukraine crisis and a weak yen pushed up the cost of energy and raw materials.
 Costs rose mainly in the following industries, although at a slower annual pace than the previous month: lumber & wood (56.1% in May vs 63.3% in April), iron & steel (29.8% vs 30.5%), electric power, gas & water (28.6% vs 30.5%), scrap & waste (26.8% vs 46.1%) and petroleum & coal products (21.6% vs 30.7%). source: Bank of Japan

 Producer Prices Change in Japan averaged 1.46 percent from 1961 until 2022, reaching an all time high of 33.80 percent in February of 1974 and a record low of -8.60 percent in August of 2009.
 This page provides - Japan Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Japan Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Producer Prices Change in Japan is expected to be 2.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Japan to stand at 2.40 in 12 months time.
-In the long-term, the Japan Producer Prices Change is projected to trend around 1.80 percent in 2020, according to our econometric models.
+Producer Prices Change in Japan is expected to be 5.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan Producer Prices Change is projected to trend around 2.50 percent in 2023 and 1.80 percent in 2024, according to our econometric models.